AZAM-Fabien/bank-website/README.md

 see live https://bank-website-one.vercel.app/

-This is a website done for Openclassroom backend can be found https://github.com/AZAM-Fabien/ArgentBank-website
+This is a website done for Openclassroom backend can be found at https://github.com/AZAM-Fabien/ArgentBank-website

 website is built using React and redux-toolkit